 It often comes as a surprise to those who, when they think of pet rabbits at all, picture them outdoors in hutches or worse [NSFB – Not Safe For Bunnies], that they can live quite happily inside with the humans.
-They can usually be litter-trained and are odour-free: both big pluses.
+They practically litter train themselves and are odour-free: both big pluses.
 And they are incomparably adorable.
-Meet Oreo, as we first met him at about 10 weeks:
+Meet Oreo,

-He’s just over a year old, and has the run of most of the house, the exceptions being the kitchen and the storage room where his hay is kept.
+He’s just over a year old now, and has the run of most of the house, the exceptions being the kitchen and the storage room where his hay is kept.

 Aside from hay—we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.